Gelareh/docker-HockeyKit/README.md

 # docker-HockeyKit

 * go to the repository in which you have pulled current version of the project.
-* docker build .
+* run the command: docker build .

-in case of a successful buid:
+in case of a successful buid run:

 * docker run -it --rm -p 11080:80 <BUILD-ID>